MIT philosophy: program:

 can visit as part of an exchange program.
 More information here.

-Visiting Students are also responsible for the following fees:
+All Visiting Students (both US and international) are responsible for the following fees:

-Registration Fee (assessed per term and are subject to change at any time):
+Registration Fee (subject to change at any time):

 Fall Term (5 months): $1,500